-La Hydra by Gigi is a gem off the beaten path in Tulum, nestled in a beautiful garden with a laid back ambience and boho vibes.
-Order the yummy bruschetta and cheesy Margherita wood fired pie that I had both nights I visited.
+La Hydra by Gigi is a gem off the beaten path in Tulum, nestled in a beautiful garden with a laid-back ambiance and boho vibes.
+Order the yummy bruschetta and cheesy Margherita wood-fired pie that I had both nights I visited.

 Vegetarian and vegan options are available.

 The Good Burger

 For a filling and delicious burger head to Tulum town and dine at The Good Burger.
 It’s not just good, but pretty freaking delicious.
 Prices may be a little pricer but it was some of the best food in Tulum and worth paying if you want a good meal.